Top of main content

 You're able to spend up to your certain amount of credit limit, and pay what you've spent back to the card issuing banks.

-Get unlimited cashback with the HSBC Visa Platinum Cash Back Credit Card
+Get a sign-up gift of VND2.2m value with the HSBC Visa Platinum Cash Back

 What is a credit card limit?